This page last updated on

 Grumman engineering team in designing, assembling, and launching the Lunar

-Module (LM) for Apollo.
+Excursion Module (LEM) for Apollo.
 A collection of personal accounts by the engineers

-and managers that made the LM.
+and managers that made the LEM.
 Organized into a chronological story

 covering 1961 through 1972, it provides an insight into the epic struggle to

 produce the "perfect" lunar lander.
 It's almost impossible to fully

 appreciate the sacrifice and hard work contributed by hundreds of